calebleungg/bank-tech-test/README.md

 Two paths I thought could be taken with storing the balance values.

 If we assumed an app required persistence, a benefit of having a static field on a table model is immediate accessibility and the performance issues it avoids.
-The downsides would be the manual requirement of updating the balance where necessary.
-This could cause maintainability or even inaccuracy issues.
+The downsides would be the manual requirement of updating the balance where necessary, and issues around maintainability / inaccuracies from denormalization.

 For the exercise, this requirement did not exist, so a simple instance variable on a class seemed adequate.
 In a real-world application, to me I believe it worthwhile to endeavour a way to have the balance derived.
 A static value doesn't feel right.